zmwieand/tutrhq/app/README.md

 # Instructions

-he steps are really easy - nothing too complicated.
+The steps are really easy - nothing too complicated.
 If you still cannot run it, then slack me.

 -  Install Node
 -  `npm install`